Personal Practice Retreats

 Summer (September-April) is hot with average daytime temperatures well above 30°C. There are occasional, heavy rainstorms with as much as 80mm falling in one hour.
 In winter it is very cold with severe night frosts and temperatures which can drop to as low as -14°C. Average night temperatures in June to August are -7°C. During the days the skies are blue and temperatures high enough for light clothing to be worn.
 It is extremely dry and dusty in the winter.

 What to bring to TRC

 Comfortable clothing is advisable, preferably not white or pale colours, which cannot be kept clean at TRC.
-The Women’s retreat will span three autumn and three winter months so a mixture of clothing will be needed.
-The men’s retreat will mostly be in the hot, wet summer months, which can be cool at night.
+Warm clothing and fleeces for winter months (May to August), and summer clothes for the summer months (Nov to March).
 Participants will need to wash their own clothes by hand.
 Linen and towels will be done once a week at the main site laundry.

 Please also bring: